terminal-labs/salt_filesystem/README.md

 # Sample Salt filesystem architecture with custom states and modules.
-All custom modules and salt state files have been annotated with explainations and insights. `state/sat_key_gen_1/` and `state/sat_key_gen_2/` modules do the same exact thing. `state/sat_key_gen_2/` is the preferred route because overly cumbersome jinja logic is outsourced to custom module `_modules/tiaa_key.py` using pythin instead.
+All custom modules and salt state files have been annotated with explanations and insights. `state/sat_key_gen_1/` and `state/sat_key_gen_2/` modules do the exact same thing. `state/sat_key_gen_2/` is the preferred route because overly cumbersome jinja logic is outsourced to custom module `_modules/tiaa_key.py` which exclusively uses python instead.

 ## Master Config Settings
 ### The following master configurations were applied in `/etc/salt/master.d/fileserver.conf`  and `/etc/salt/master.d/remote_pillar.conf` for GitFS fileserver and remote pillar deployment.